-M-F Athletic’s National Athletes of the Week - September 18, 2023
+M-F Athletic’s National Athletes of the Week - February 26, 2024

 National Athlete of the Week is an award selected and presented by the USTFCCCA Communications Staff at the beginning of each week to multiple collegiate Track and Field athletes, when applicable (male and female for each of the three NCAA divisions, the National Junior College divisions, and the NAIA).

 Nominations are open to the public.
 Coaches and sports information directors are encouraged to nominate their student-athletes; as are student-athletes, their families and friends, and fans of their programs.
 Nominated athletes are noticed before those athletes found through searching TFRRS.

 The award seeks to highlight not only the very best times, marks and scores on a week-to-week basis, but also performances that were significant on the national landscape and/or the latest in a series of strong outings.
 Quality of competition, suspenseful finishes and other factors will also play a role in the decision.

 Christopher Morales Williams, Georgia

 Sophomore | Sprints | Vaughan, Ontario, Canada